-The University of Mobile has contracted with Core Screening to gather and maintain records and other required documentation for nursing students.
-All students must present documentation of all School of Nursing requirements to Core Screening, the designated non-affiliated vendor for the University of Mobile School of Nursing.
+The University of Mobile has contracted with Core Screening and Magnus to gather and maintain records and other required documentation for nursing students Core Screening will run and evaluate a background screen on each student.
+All students must present documentation of all School of Nursing requirements to Magnus, the designated non-affiliated vendor for the University of Mobile School of Nursing.
 Each student will be emailed information on how to submit documents (Immunizations, Health History, etc.) and for compliance tracking.